blackdotsh/UptimeFlare/README.md

 UptimeFlare
 ==============

 A PHP web hook to handle down notifications from uptimerobot.
-If a DOWN notification is received, then it'll change the A record of a domain on cloudflare to a backup IP set by you.
+If a DOWN notification is received, it'll change the A record of a domain on cloudflare to a backup IP set by you.

 <br><br>
 License: MIT<br>